SargSoft/survival/README.md

 #### 4.1.1 Controls
 Prefabs of a simple character model (capsule) with functioning character controls

-Inital design
+Initial design
 - Basic WASD movement
 - Ability to control the direction of the character with the mouse
 - Add simple functions like crouch, jump, running

 Further
 - Separating different controls into their own functions (e.g. crouching, jumping, running, etc.)
-- Using Unity's Input Manager & built in multiplatform commands (e.g. 'Horizontal' rather than 'Mouse X')
+- Using Unity's Input Manager & built-in multiplatform commands (e.g. 'Horizontal' rather than 'Mouse X')
 - Implement swimming

 #### 4.1.2 Settings